Taking Control of Goods Regulations 2013

+Taking Control of Goods Regulations 2013

+>

-Controlled Goods Agreement:
+> Controlled Goods Agreement:

-Previously known as a Walking Possession Agreement and is a signed agreement allowing the debtor to retain the use of the goods whilst also acknowledging that the enforcement agent has ‘taken control’ of the goods and that the goods cannot be removed or disposed of before the debt is paid in full.
+> Previously known as a Walking Possession Agreement and is a signed agreement allowing a debtor to retain the use of the goods whilst also acknowledging that the enforcement agent has ‘taken control’ of the goods and that the goods cannot be removed or disposed of before the debt is paid in full.

-The person or ‘body’ who is owed the money.
+> The person or ‘body’ who is owed the money.
 In most cases, this will either be the local authority or, in the case of a court fine…Her Majesty’s Courts & Tribunal Service (HMCTS).

-Means the person liable to pay the debt.
+> Means the person liable to pay the debt.

-Date and Times of enforcement:
+> Date and Times of enforcement:

-Bailiffs/Enforcement Agents are permitted to enforce a warrant/liability order seven days a week. except for Bank Holidays and Christmas Day.
+> Bailiffs/Enforcement Agents are permitted to enforce a warrant/liability order seven days a week. except for Bank Holidays and Christmas Day.
 Visits can take place between the hours of 6am and 9pm.

-This refers to ‘additional fees’ that can be charged by the bailiff.
+> This refers to ‘additional fees’ that can be charged by the bailiff.
 For instance; if goods have actually been removed (taken into control) allowable disbursements include cost of hiring a locksmith (most commonly in relation to court fines) and storage charges.
 If goods have been sold, allowable disbursements include auctioneer’s commission (not exceeding 15% of the sum realised), auctioneers ‘out of pocket’ expenses and ‘reasonable’ disbursements incurred in respect of advertising the sale.
 Disbursements may only be charged in cases where they have been ‘reasonably and actually incurred’.

-Distress being levied:
+> Distress being levied: